askopin/dates-comparison-problem/README.md

 }
 ```

-A huge issue of this solution (or any similar one) is that it uses the current timezone of the user to calculate the result and as the user travels across the world visiting these events, the grouping may change.
+The huge issue of this solution (or any similar one) is that it uses the current timezone of the user to calculate the result and as the user travels across the world visiting these events, the grouping may change.
 ![gif](images/terminal_render.gif)

-## Why it behaves so weird
+## Why it behaves so weirdly

 Let's assume that we have two events:
     - Event 1: `{start: 2025-12-31T18:00:00Z, end: 2026-01-01T06:00:00Z}`